kleinech/FapraInfoSys/doc/design.md

 well-maintained and practically platform-independent which makes it a perfect choice as base for an application.

+Some of the application's logic is written in Java.
+Java compiler and runtime are also available as well-tested open source implementation, namely the OpenJdk.

 # Architecture
 * Our specific aspect of the application is divided into three parts.
 * First, there is the front-end which must be a browser/web